Local Government Management Internship Program

-Dr. Rob Baker, Professor of Political Science, and Dr. Jeff Ankrom, Professor of Economics, have created a unique and exciting summer internship program that enables students to integrate classroom theory with hands-on government experience.
+Dr. Rob Baker, Professor of Political Science, and Dr. Jeff Ankrom, Professor Emeritus of Economics, have created a unique and exciting summer internship program that enables students to integrate classroom theory with hands-on government experience.
 Linking the theory and practice of local government results in a rich and rewarding experience that cannot be attained in the classroom alone.
 This educational opportunity is invaluable if you are contemplating a career in government, and the internship is an outstanding addition to your resume.
+Beginning with the 2016 Program, Dr. Craig Waldron, Instructor of Public Administration at Hamline University in St. Paul, MN will replace Dr. Ankrom who has taken a position at another university.

 The 2013 program was hosted by the City and County of Eau Claire, Wisconsin.